 - Only 1 of the Big 6 has their domestic division based in London (EDF).
 The others are based in Windsor (British Gas), Coventry (E.ON), Swindon (npower), Glasgow (Scottish Power) and Reading (SSE).

-- 85 energy companies are located in areas with a Labour MP vs 80 in an areas with a Conservative MP.
+- 85 energy companies are located in areas with a Labour MP vs 80 in an area with a Conservative MP.
 So nationalisation could impact Labour areas slightly more than Conservative ones.
 None can be found in areas represented by the Lib Dems or Greens.

 - PE (Peterborough) is the most populous postcode district (pop: 890,223) without a domestic energy supplier located there.

 The UK energy industry is quite complex.
 Very simply you have the generators (electricity) and transporters (gas), transmission network (one for electricity and one for gas), distribution network operators (again separate for gas and electricity) and finally, you have the energy suppliers.